 Ms. Jackson is beginning her ninth year as a school counselor at Totino-Grace and serves as department chairperson.
 Prior to coming to T-G, Ms. Jackson was a school counselor at Hill-Murray and Eagan High Schools.
 She earned her undergraduate degree at the University of Minnesota and her master’s degree in School Counseling at St. Cloud State University.
 She has two children: Rowan and Emmett.
 Ms. Jackson enjoys running, reading, yoga and spending time at the cabin.

 Personal, social and academic counseling and post high planning with students in grades 9-12 whose last names are A-I.

 Mr. Morcomb is excited to start his fifth year at Totino-Grace.
 He has served as a junior high and elementary level counselor and finds joy in serving students of all ages.
 Professionally, Mr. Morcomb serves on the state board for the Minnesota School Counselor's Association.
 He is a graduate of the University of Minnesota-Duluth and University of Wisconsin-Superior.
 He has degrees in teaching Social Studies and School Counseling.
-Beyond supporting students, he loves fishing, travel, video and theater production, and most importantly his wife, Jennifer.
+Beyond supporting students, he loves fishing, travel, video and theater production.

 763-571-9116 ext.
 245

 Personal, social and academic counseling with students in grades 9-12 whose last names are R-Z.